parkashay/laravel-crud/README.md

 # Laravel CRUD OPERATION
-    A basic app for implementing simple CRUD applications in laravel.
+    A basic app for implementing simple CRUD operations in laravel.